 Getting rich quick isn’t always what it’s cracked up to be.
-For lottery winners, having access to more money than they ever dreamed possible can be both a blessing and a curse.
+For prize payment winners, having access to more money than they ever dreamed possible can be both a blessing and a curse.

 Believe it or not, becoming rich unexpectedly can have some alarming downsides.
-It is not uncommon for lottery winners to suffer some serious side effects after becoming instantly wealthy.
+It is not uncommon for prize payment winners to suffer some serious side effects after becoming instantly wealthy.

 The collective term for the issues that arise is Sudden Wealth Syndrome.
 An identity crisis can often develop as a result.
 Sufferers can feel disconnected from the day-to-day routine that defined who they were before they became wealthy.
 Going from an everyday grind situation to one of being wealthy sometimes makes people question who they are and where they fit.

-Besides the identity crisis, there are other indicators and symptoms that a lottery winner is suffering from Sudden Wealth Syndrome.
+Besides the identity crisis, there are other indicators and symptoms that a prize payment winner is suffering from Sudden Wealth Syndrome.

 Anxiety and Depression